ltrias/twm/README.md

 TWM is meant to be robust, highly available and scalable from its start.
 To meet these requirements a set of good tools must be chosen.
 Graphs are the tool of choice for path finding and [Tinkerpop Blueprints](https://github.com/tinkerpop/blueprints/wiki) provides a specifications of a rich framework for graph operations.

-[Titan](http://thinkaurelius.github.io/titan/) is a distributed graph database that can operate over many storage backends(such as Cassandra, HBase and BerkeleyDB), many indexing backends(such as Solr, Lucene and ElasticSearch) and integrates with Hadoop for offline analytics and with the Tinkerpop Stack.
+[Titan](http://thinkaurelius.github.io/titan/) is an ACID distributed graph database that can operate over many storage backends(such as Cassandra, HBase and BerkeleyDB), many indexing backends(such as Solr, Lucene and ElasticSearch) and integrates with Hadoop for offline analytics and with the Tinkerpop Stack.
 All those features turn Titan into the best graph database to achieve robustness, availability and scalability and the storage layer of TWM.

 TWM itself is a web application that can be installed concurrently on as much servers as needed.